sfall-team/sfall/docs/arrays.md

   // create map:
   {5: "Five", "health": 50, "speed": 0.252}
   ```
   __NOTES:__
   Make sure to call `fix_array` if you want new array to be available in the next frame or `save_array` if you want to use it for a longer period (see next section for details).

 * Iterating in loop.
-Use "foreach" key word like this:
+Use `foreach` key word like this:
   ```js
   foreach (item in myarray) begin
       // this block is executed for each array element, where "item" contains current value on each step